 In today’s environment of what some call the “decriminalization of shoplifting,” a term used to describe how many states have increased the felony dollar amount thresholds, it is paramount that retailers begin to reconsider how they go about addressing the apprehension of shoplifters.
 Sending employees to confront an unknown criminal who is attempting to steal merchandise is a trend that is rapidly fading, and one that is unnecessary for many retailers.

 Retail Loss Prevention (LP) professionals have always had one thing in common: they network well.
 They take the time to learn what their peers are doing, and never hesitate to reach out to an LP executive they may never have previously met just to ask how a particular initiative has been working.
 When it’s all said and done, the most successful LP executives understand that they are all fighting the same battles, and in many cases, the same enemies.

 That’s why Gatekeeper sat down with several successful Loss Prevention executives to discuss how they go about obtaining capital for important initiatives they know will positively impact their stated objectives.
 In particular, Gatekeeper’s Pushout Theft Prevention solution.
 Gatekeeper’s findings were captured in an eBook recently released to the retail industry.
 Learn what the LP experts had to say by downloading Building a Case for Pushout Prevention: A Guide for Loss Prevention Executives here.
-LINK NEEDED (Hyperlink the eBook to the highlighted title, then remove the highlight.)

 “There is nothing wrong with following the leader, as long as the leader is going where you want to go.” – Anonymous